EseiDm/ListaCompraCustomLayout/README.md

 # ListaCompra
-Android project using ListView and Dialog
+Android project using ListView and Dialog with custom layout for list view items (using ViewHolder strategy)